microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Follow the `Quick Start <./Quick-Start.rst>`__ to know how to use LightGBM first.

-**List of external libraries in which LightGBM can be used in a distributed fashion**

--  `Dask API of LightGBM <./Python-API.rst#dask-api>`__ (formerly it was a separate package) allows to create ML workflow on Dask distributed data structures.

--  `MMLSpark`_ integrates LightGBM into Apache Spark ecosystem.
-   `The following example`_ demonstrates how easy it's possible to utilize the great power of Spark.

--  `Kubeflow Fairing`_ suggests using LightGBM in a Kubernetes cluster.
-   `These examples`_ help to get started with LightGBM in a hybrid cloud environment.
-   Also you can use `Kubeflow XGBoost Operator`_ to train LightGBM model.
-   Please check `this example`_ for how to do this.

 How Distributed LightGBM Works
 ------------------------------

 This section describes how distributed learning in LightGBM works.
-To learn how to do this in various programming languages, please see `Integrations`_.
+To learn how to do this in various programming languages and frameworks, please see `Integrations`_.

 Choose Appropriate Parallel Algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-LightGBM provides 3 parallel learning algorithms now.
+LightGBM provides 3 parallel learning algorithms.

 +--------------------+---------------------------+
 | Parallel Algorithm | How to Use                |